epsi-rns/epsi-rns.github.io/_posts/design/2016/2016-11-01-inkscape-text-feature.markdown

 I was using Google Material Design Pallete to get the red color.
 But then, I decided to make it maroon by modify the Red part of the RGB to half of the original.

 There is also a greyish radial gradient, from center (#ffffffff) to outer (#c8c8c8ff).
 It looks better than white.

-### SVG Source

-If you click this SVG on browser and the font looks weird, you must download and put the right font to your system.

-* [epsi-rns.github.io/.../penegakan-hukum.svg][dotfiles-sample-2]

 -- -- --